-This paper is a proposal for graduation project in which network security and firewalls will be analyzed as a most effective way for addressing network security problems.
+This paper is a proposal for graduation project in which network security and frewalls will be analyzed as a most effective way for addressing network security problems.

 The proposal will include a discussion of the motives for research on firewalls as well as an overview of some firewall products.
 The project will be implementation oriented and will assist in understanding the nature of network security problems and what types of firewalls will solve or alleviate specific problems.
-The results from the project can be used in laboratory practice on firewalls for undergraduate level courses.